SpoonX/aurelia-orm/doc/api_entity.md

 ### Returns

 A boolean indicating if validation is enabled or not.
+This will enable the (Standard)Validator on the entity.

 ---------

-## .getValidation()
+## .getValidator()

-When enabled, this method returns the validation instance.
+When enabled, this method returns the validator instance.

 ### Parameters